WyzeGye/SquidGame/README.md

 The parts list is hovering around 650 dollars right now, but you already have most of these modules, which significantly lowers that price of entry.

-#Currently implemented
+# Currently implemented.
-Single cylinder
+Single cylinder.
-Fully self-tuning fuel map, with 3 stages of increasing resolution Cold Start optimization
+Fully self-tuning fuel map, with 3 stages of increasing resolution.
+Cold Start optimization.
+Fuel Efficiency / High performance toggle
+HUD
-Dyno Mode
+Dyno Mode.

+# In Progress
+Auto-detection of additional cylinders.
+Handling loss of cylinder / Limp mode.
+Individual maps for respective cylinders